duplode/stunts-cartography/README.md

   application.
 * To generate a track map, fill both path fields as appropriate (the base path is prepended to the TRK or RPL file path, so that relative paths can be used during a session) and optionally change the rendering parameters.
 Then, click one of the buttons at the top to generate PNG or SVG output.
-* Picking an inexistent file or a TRK with size different from 1802 bytes (the expected .TRK file size) will suspend the rendering.
+* Picking an inexistent file or a TRK too small or too large to be a proper track file will suspend the rendering.
 Invalid parameter values, or values out of the ranges presented at the interface, will be replaced by the respective default values.
 * Copies of both the track file and a bare terrain TRK are created as temporary files, and can be saved elsewhere through the links on the side bar.
 That allows for extracting tracks from replays.
 For that purpose, both replay formats of Stunts are accepted.
 * To save the track map, right click the image and choose "Save image as...", as it would be done in any regular web page.
 * The interface background colour changes according to the horizon of the track being displayed.
 * The annotations box allows users to add some kinds of annotations to the maps by specifying them with a simple syntax, described in the help page linked from the program interface, without needing to use an image editor.
   It is specially convenient for preparing race analysis maps.
 * The flipbook box instructs the program to generate, in addition to the track map, animation frames created by overlaying annotations over the path of a replay.
 Once the rendering is complete, which typically takes a few minutes,